raddleverse/MimiBRICK.jl/README.md

 (3) `calibration/create_log_posterior_sneasy_brick.jl`: Creates functions to calculate the prior, likelihood, and posterior for SNEASY+BRICK that can then be passed into the MCMC calibration.

 (4) `src/calibrate_sneasybrick_for_tony.jl`: Contains a few model settings at the top (length of MCMC chain, name of folder to save results, etc.), and then otherwise will load all of the necessary files and carries out the SNEASY+BRICK calibration.

+## License

+MimiBRICK is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.